Boost Mobile launches an almost ridiculously affordable Android 11 phone with 'all-day' battery

 Owned by Dish after last year's T-Mobile/Sprint merger, Boost obviously sells a wide array of dirt-cheap Android handsets, ranging from the Samsung Galaxy A02s to the Moto G Play (2021) and... the Wiko Ride 2.

 Technically priced at 10 bucks higher than its $89.99 predecessor, the Ride 3 is on sale right off the bat for a cool $65 less than "usual" with a much more modern design in tow and a surprisingly respectable spec sheet.

 Granted, the appeal of its waterdrop-style notch is largely offset by a comically thick "chin", but the pre-loaded Android 11 software, relatively generous 3GB RAM count, dual rear-facing camera system, "all-day" 3,400mAh battery, and even the unspecified octa-core processor undoubtedly make this thing an outstanding bargain at 35 bucks, not to mention $0.

-By no means the best Boost Mobile phone money can buy in 2021, the Wiko Ride 3 looks like a more than decent alternative to the costlier Samsung Galaxy A11, for instance, with an extra gig of memory on deck albeit a smaller display, smaller battery, and less versatile photographic setup as well.
+By no means the best Boost Mobile phone money can buy, the Wiko Ride 3 looks like a more than decent alternative to the costlier Samsung Galaxy A11, for instance, with an extra gig of memory on deck albeit a smaller display, smaller battery, and less versatile photographic setup as well.